our tutorial is scheduled to do the lecture notes for the wednesday lecture of week 4

 syntax needs to be correct, or you’ll throw an error

-you have SQLi in items
+you have SQLi in items, but want users

-a basic login form
+UNIONa basic login form

-)note: these have historically still been vulnerable, don’t solely rely on them
+'username or password incorrect')note: these have historically still been vulnerable, don’t solely rely on them